Loki-Hornsby/Universal-Mod-Engine/README.md

 - _I and my contributors in no way claim to own any of it._
 - _The intellectual property goes to that of the original author and their publisher (Broforce ~ Free Lives ~ Devolver Digital)._
 - _Any metadata detailing false information is not intentional and is an accident - please contact me if this is the case._
-- _Content from broforce is to be used in terms of modding only - i and my contributors do not endorse the copying of broforce's assets for incorrect use._
+- _Content from broforce is to be used in terms of modding only - i and my contributors do not endorse the copying of broforce's assets for incorrect use.

-# Special thanks
-- @Gorzon38